Central do Brasil: History

-Already in 1870, the station was renovated and enlarged following a project by Jorge Grademaker Grunewald, in order to accommodate the growing number of passengers living in the new suburban districts served by the train.
+Already in 1870, the station was renovated and enlarged following a project by Jorge Grademaker Grunewald, to accommodate the growing number of passengers living in the new suburban districts served by the train.
 The project preserved the appearance of the old station building with a central building flanked by two large side wings and had a station clock in the centre.
 From 1876 to 1880, new warehouses were built under the direction of Francisco Pereira Passos.
 On 21 November 1879, electric lighting was installed in the station as a first for a public building in Brazil.
 In 1906, one of the wings was destroyed by fire.

 In 1908, at the occasion of the fiftieth anniversary of the inauguration of the station, projects were launched to build a new station, which, however, were not carried out.
 In 1919, other projects for a new station were launched due to the development of coffee production at the beginning of the 20th century.
 Another new project was presented in 1922 by the architects Samuel and Cristiano das Neves, but was not developed.
 On 2 December 1925, by decree of the then President of Brazil Artur da Silva Bernardes, the station was renamed Estaçao Dom Pedro II (Dom Pedro II Station) in honour of Emperor Pedro II at the occasion of the centenary of his birth in 1825.

 The new station building in 1957.

 Finally, work on a new station started in 1936.
 The cornerstone was laid on 29 March 1936, but the project by Roberto Magno de Carvalho was largely modified after the start of the construction.
 From 1937, the new authoritarian regime in Brazil, the Estado Novo, undertook major works in Rio de Janeiro, in particular the construction of new buildings for public institutions, and the widening and opening of streets, including the creation of the Avenida Presidente Vargas and ambitions for a much larger train station.
 The task of preparing a new building project for the station was entrusted to the architectural firm of the British architect Robert Prentice which concluded the altered project on 29 November 1937.
 The old station building was demolished in 1939, and the new station building in Art Deco style (which also served as the seat of the Estrada de Ferro Central do Brasil) opened in 1943, and was completed in 1945.

 On 5 March 1979, the station was connected to Line 1 of the Rio de Janeiro Metro.

 After passenger traffic on medium and long-distance routes in Brazil was practically stopped in the 1990s, Central do Brasil now serves as a terminus and hub for Rio de Janeiro's suburban trains operated by SuperVia.

 Since 2014, the station has also been served by the Teleférico da Providência, a gondola lift service connecting it with the neighborhood of Providência.